davidphun/GitRepo/README.md

 - Open the website CloudMQTT -> Control Panel -> Login -> Your CloudMQTT Instance(s) -> Details -> Websocket UI
 - Run the file Server.java and Client.java respectively.
 - You should see the data transfer from the program to CloudMQTT Console.
 - Note: After running the following steps, you should restart your CloudMQTT Console in order to prevent the Connection Lost for the new program execution.
+## TCP Interpretation
-## Client.java
+### Client.java
 - Class: SocketClient: Which is used to create an object can be acted as a client and numerous objects are also allowed
 	+ public void createSocket(): Open socket in the client to connect and create two threads for transfering the data.
 	+ public void createWriteThread(): Create a thread to read data from censors (read from txt file in this case), send them to server when connected and sleep until the ReadThread notifies for the next transfer.
 	+ public void createReadThread(): Create a thread to wait for response from the server after the data has been sent to the cloud and halt till the WriteThread has sent the data to Server.
-## Server.java
+### Server.java
 - Class RWThread: Thread to read and write
 	+ public void createReadThread(): Create thread to read data from clients and wait until the WriteThread done its job.
 	+ public void createWriteThread(): Create thread to send data to cloud server and wait for the ReadThread receives the new data to continue executing.